wp-e-commerce/WP-e-Commerce-Wiki/Submitting-Code.md

 Confirm that all of your fork's branches and tags are all tracked by running `git remote show my_fork`.

+# Pull request

+Once you're done preparing your local copy, you're ready to make your change and submit a pull request.

-# Step 3: Make your change
+## Step 1: Make your change
-So now, both the "origin" (which is the official WPEC repo) and "fork" (which is your fork) are in the same local git repo.
+If you follow the instructions in "Prepare your local repo" section, the "origin" (which is the official WPEC repo) and "fork" (which is your fork) should be in the same local git repo.
+The command line examples below continue from that setup.

 Now you need to create a local master branch for your fork's `master` branch: